adelavais/libint/example/Readme.md

 Prerequisites: gettext, msgfmt, msginit.

 Based on a program, you need to generate a Portable Object Template (with the extension .pot) file.
-These file are templates for Portable Object (with the extension .po) files, and contain a list of strings that are to be translated in your program.
+These files are templates for Portable Object (with the extension .po) files, and contain a list of strings that are to be translated in your program.

 Based on this template, generate a .po file, that needs to be modifed to contain the translations.
 From this, generate a Machine Object (with the extension .mo) file, that will be used by the application.